ziqiaow/ziqiaow.github.io/_news/announcement_11.md

 related_posts: false
 ---

-Delivered an invited talk at the Statistics Department Colloquium, University of Virginia
+Invited talk at the Statistics Department Colloquium, University of Virginia